-A realistic approach to using a computerized, integrated accounting system consisting of modules commonly found in a computerized accounting environment: general ledger, accounts receivable and payable, inventory, depreciation, payroll systems, and financial statement analysis.
-Includes a study and use of spreadsheet software to enable students to use the tool to solve accounting and business analysis problems.
+Provides a realistic approach to using a computerized, integrated accounting system consisting of the following modules: ledger, accounts receivable and payable, inventory, depreciation, payroll systems, and financial statement analysis.
+Also includes a study and use of spreadsheet software to enable the student to use the tool to solve accounting and business analysis problems.
 (0/96) Prerequisite: ACC:115 or ACC:152

-ADM: Administrative Assisting
+ADM: Administrative Assistant